ubisoft/mixer/docs/getting-started/features.rst

 Overview
 --------

 Mixer synchronizes in real time the modifications done to the scene and the objects it contains.
 During a collaboration session, Mixer displays the position of other participants and highlights their selections.

 .. image:: /img/select.png
    :align: center

-While an object is not in Object mode (in Edit, Sculpt, Paint, ...) the local modifications to this object are not sent in real time to the other participants and the other participants modifications are not applied immediately.
-Pending local or remote modifications are applied when the object mode changes.

-Some items are excluded from synchronization, mainly the current frame time, as well as UI-related data like object modes and active list items.
+See :ref:`work-together` for more details.

 .. _synchronized: